lebovic/chipsV3/README.md

     $ conda env create -f environment.yml -n chips
     ```

     Or if you have mamba installed in your base environment, a faster method is:

     ```
     $ mamba env create -f environment.yml -n chips
     ```

-    Activate chips Conda Environment
+    Activate chips Conda Environment:

     ```
     $ conda activate chips